CCI-Bonn/OHIF-AI/README.md

 - **Refine**: Keep refining the current segment with additional prompts
 - **New**: Create a new, separate segment

-You can revisit and edit existing segments by clicking on the target segment in the segmentation list.
+💡 You can revisit any existing segment at any time by selecting it from the segmentation list — once selected, new prompts will continue refining that specific segmentation interactively.

 ### Model Selection

 Choose which segmentation model to use:

 - **nnInteractive**: Supports all prompt types (point, scribble, lasso, bounding box)
-- **SAM2**: Currently supports positive/negative points and positive bounding box only
+- **SAM2**: Currently supports positive/negative points and positive bounding boxes only

+💡 Based on preliminary internal testing, nnInteractive provides faster inference and generally feels more real-time and accurate in typical clinical image segmentation tasks.

 ## Keyboard Shortcuts